 Are you new to humanism?
 Or, not exactly sure what contemporary humanism represents?
 Do you want to explore the humanist lifestance for yourself?
-Or are you interested in reviewing how to explain humanism to others?
+Or are you interested in learning how to explain humanism to others?
 If any of those apply, then this three week series surveying the basic tenets of humanism is for you.

 Participants are encouraged to come to all three of the sessions, but folks are welcome to come as they are able.
 Each one-and-a-half hour session will begin with an overview of one salient aspect of humanism followed by group discussion.
 Please note that this is not an academic course, but a review of contemporary humanism as understood and practiced by a growing number of people affiliated with such organizations as the American Humanist Association and the Council for Secular Humanism.

-Intro to Naturalism
+Description of Session One: Intro to Naturalism

-Intro to Ethics
+Description of Session Two: Intro to Ethics

-Intro to Meaning and Purpose
+Description of Session Three: Intro to Meaning and Mattering

 We are the products of an un-designed, evolutionary process.
 What meaning or purpose can there be to our lives?
 Does a person’s life matter at all—and for whom or to what end?
 For millions, religion supplies the answer.
 As humanists, we supply our own answers.
 In the last session of this series, we will look at what the Humanist lifestance--with its naturalist worldview and ethical commitments--can contribute to individual mattering and the pursuit of meaning.
 And how can a Humanist community enhance our evolutionary journey through time and space?